genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/09_excel-to-genesis/01_excel-reference.md

 The first column in each worksheet is always used as the primary key for the table.

-### The views file
+### The view file

 The script automatically finds where joins are required.
-Inside the View file, any exceptions are highlighted.
+Inside the **view** file, any exceptions are highlighted.

 The conversion can create derived fields where these are simple calculations based on other fields in the view.